The Backyard BBQ Advice: ”Mate, the ATO don’t care about fringe benefits tax so you don’t have to either, what ya gotta do is BLAH BLAH BLAH…”

 LAFHA is an allowance an employer pays to employees to compensate for additional expenses incurred and any disadvantages suffered because the employee’s duties of employment require them to live away from their normal residence.

-- Car parking valuations – ( not much to do about this in Mackay but this is a reminder)
+- Car parking valuations – even in Mackay

 - Provided motor vehicles